Skip to Content

 Climbing up on the Routeburn Track!

 Just outside of Glenorchy begins one of New Zealand’s 10 Great Walks, the Routeburn Track.
-This 32-kilometer (20-mile) trail travels through the Southern Alps finishing on the road between Te Anau and Milford Sound.
-It’s breathtaking and one of the best hikes you can do in Glenorchy.
+This 32-kilometer (20-mile) trail travels through the Southern Alps and finishes on the road between Te Anau and Milford Sound.

 Although hiking the full trail involves lots of planning (as well as booking in advance) you can easily hike parts of the Routeburn Track in a day.
-Some of the shortest day hiking options are less than 10 kilometers return taking you through a moss-filled forest, up the Dart River, and to one of the top waterfalls in New Zealand.
+Some of the shortest day hiking options are less than 10 kilometers (6.2 miles) return, taking you through a moss-filled forest, up the Dart River, and to one of my favorite waterfalls of all time.

-If you aren’t comfortable tackling such a long hike or don’t find going alone appealing perhaps booking a tour with a guide to hike a section of the Routeburn Track is perfect for you!
-This Routeburn Track Hiking Tour from Queenstown will cover a decent chunk (22 kilometers/13 miles) of some of the most scenic parts of the trail and you will get to learn more about the region as your guide leads you along.
-It’s a 10-hour tour and lunch is provided.
+If you aren’t comfortable tackling such a long hike or don’t find going alone appealing, perhaps booking a tour with a guide to hike a section of the Routeburn Track is what you’re looking for!
+This Routeburn Track Hiking Tour from Queenstown covers a decent chunk (17.6 km or 11 mi) of some of the most scenic parts of the trail, and you will get to learn more about the region as your guide leads you along.

 5. Go Jet boating